Dripdrop12/ipardalis/content/blog/loko/index.md

 title = "Loko"
 date = "2020-04-18"
-tags = ["loko", "kromatisk", "jj", "wet dream"] categories = ["breeders"] banner = "img/ambilobe/loko/loko2"
+tags = ["loko", "kromatisk", "jj", "wet dream"] categories = ["ambilobe"] banner = "img/ambilobe/loko/loko2"
 +++

 {{< load-photoswipe >}}

 Loko is a premium CB Ambilobe from some of the best lines in the USA.
-Her sire, [Kromatisk]({{< ref "/blog/chromatic.md#kromatisk" >}}), is one of my favorite active breeders of the locale.
-We are very lucky to work with her!
+Her sire, [Kromatisk]({{< ref "/blog/chromatic.md#kromatisk" >}}) from Chromatic Chameleons, is one of my favorite active breeders of the locale.
+My hope is that we can get some little guys that glow yellow from her and Nugget!

 {{< gallery dir="/img/ambilobe/loko" />}}